Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive a Bill's Computer from Ronald at the Game Center!_

-Visit the Game Center at any time between arriving on GR Island and earning the GR Fighting Coin.
-Ronald will stop you in the main entrance room and give it to you.
+* Visit the Game Center any time between arriving on GR Island and earning the GR Fighting Coin.
+Ronald will stop you in the entrance room and give it to you.

 ***